canonical/sphinx-docs-starter-pack/doc-cheat-sheet.rst

 ======

 rST supports different markup for tables.
 Grid tables are most similar to tables in Markdown, but list tables are usually much easier to use.
-See the `Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-directives>`_ for all table syntax alternatives.
+See the `Sphinx documentation <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-directives>`_ for all table syntax alternatives. |x wokeignore:rule=master x|

 Both markups result in the following output: